-Every so often I happen upon a place that totally enchants me, takes my breath away and makes me feel comfortable enough to want to stay for longer than planned.
-Salzburg is one of those places for me.
+Every so often, I happen upon a place that totally enchants me, takes my breath away, and makes me feel comfortable enough to want to stay for longer than planned.
+Salzburg is one of those places for me!

-After visiting most of the main cities in Austria (Salzburg, Linz, Innsbruck, Vienna) and a trip to Hallstatt (amazing btw) I can honestly say that Salzburg is one of the most charming cities in Austria.
-If you haven’t been to Austria it should definitely be on your list.
-I decided to go to Austria after Oktoberfest in Munich, Germany and it happened to be my 3rd visited country on my around the world trip.
-Salzburg was my second visited city in Austria, and my favorite one… hands down.
+After visiting most of the main cities in Austria (Salzburg, Linz, Innsbruck, Vienna) and a trip to Hallstatt (amazing btw), I can honestly say that Salzburg is one of the most charming cities in Austria.
+If you haven’t been to Austria, it should definitely be on your list.
+I decided to go to Austria after Oktoberfest in Munich, Germany, and it happened to be my 3rd visited country on my around-the-world trip.
+Salzburg was my second-visited city in Austria, and my favorite one… hands down.

 Why Salzburg is My Favorite City in Austria

-When I got to Salzburg I didn’t really know what to expect!
+When I got to Salzburg, I didn’t really know what to expect!
 I hadn’t done much research, but I decided to stay 2 nights and then ended up extending my stay to 4 days.
 Many people do day trips to Salzburg from Munich.
-If you’re ready to crank through the city then that might be enough time for you, but I recommend staying at LEAST 2 nights.
+In fact, here’s a tour if that’s something you’ve been wanting to do.

 Below, I’ve compiled a list of things I did.
 Do these if you want to have as good of a time as I had. 🙂